Just To Be Clear

 Taxes on Annuity Benefits

-The decision to buy an annuity, and also the decision to defer purchase should be made on an after-tax basis, like all financial decisions.
+The decision to buy an annuity, also the decision to defer purchase, should be made on an after-tax basis, like all financial decisions.
 Annuities are taxed under four different systems.

 - Annuities purchased in taxable accounts may qualify to have a simple formula determine the portion of the benefit that is taxable.
 In Canada these are called Prescribed Annuities.
 The portion of the payments that are taxable is set and can be calculated ahead of time.

 - Look up your age (when purchasing) and the life expectancy for that age.